Features and Benefits

 How can AECs help with thermal management?

 AEC re-timers enable more efficient signal transmission over smaller conductors.
-This results in cabling as small as 28 to 34 AWG, allowing increased airflow and reduced thermal issues.
+This results in cabling from 34 to 26 AWG, allowing increased airflow and reduced thermal issues.